Section 21 eviction

 Get legal help with the defence form.

-You should explain why you don't think the notice is valid.
-The court can't usually stop the process for other reasons.
+You should explain why you do not think the notice is valid.
+The court cannot usually stop the process for other reasons.

 It's very important to return your defence form with the accelerated procedure so the judge can decide if a hearing is needed.